 David Weinrot hosts a lively discussion with Marla Hunter and Mike Kohn on the benefits of accurately communicating total rewards to your employees.

-Discover how OpenComp's compensation management solution improves merit review cycles by providing market data, performance-based recommendations, and seamless approval flows for better pay decisions.
+Discover how OpenComp's compensation management solution improves merit cycles by providing market data, performance-based recommendations, and seamless approval flows for better pay decisions.

 Discover how compensation management software simplifies benchmarking, pay band management, and workflow automation.
 Learn about top comp tools like OpenComp and their HR system integrations.